billp/TermiNetwork/README.md

   - .xWWWFormURLEncoded (default): The params are being sent with 'application/x-www-form-urlencoded' content type.
   - .JSON: The params are being sent with 'application/json' content type.

-**queue (optional):** It specifies the queue in which the request will be  added.
-If you omit this argument, the request is being added to a shared queue (TNQueue.shared).
+**queue (optional):** Specify the queue in which the request will be  added.
+If you omit this argument, the request will be added to a shared queue (TNQueue.shared).

 ## Router
 You can organize your requests by creating an Environment (class) and a Router (enum) that conform TNEnvironmentProtocol and TNRouterProtocol respectively.
-To do so, create your environment enum and at least one router class as shown bellow:
+To do so, create an environment enum and at least one router class as shown bellow:

 #### Environment.swift